EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 weeks.

-“I have an elderly couple who were both in scooters and in a small apartment, and so the walls were getting damaged by the scooters.”
+“I have an elderly couple who were both in scooters and in a small apartment, and so the walls were getting damaged by the scooters,” she said.

 The couple was facing an eviction.
 Fully leaning into her role, Mullet advocated not only to stop the eviction but addressing the issue at hand: the couple needed a home that accommodated their